chef/automate/components/automate-chef-io/content/docs/infra-server.md

 * between 200 and 500 managed nodes: 30GB RAM, 4 vCPUs
 * between 500 and 5000 managed nodes: 61GB RAM, 8vCPUs

-A single-host installation that contains Chef Infra Server and Chef Automate will require a `/hab` directory that contains 80 GB of disk space for software artifacts plus 2 MB of disk space per managed node.
+A single-host installation that contains Chef Infra Server and Chef Automate requires a `/hab` directory that contains 80 GB of disk space for software artifacts plus 2 MB of disk space per managed node.

 ### Specify Products From the Command Line